chaos-polymtl/lethe/doc/source/parameters/cfd/restart.rst

 * The ``checkpoint`` option enables checkpointing simulation informations when it is set to ``true``.
 You may want to enable it when launching a time-dependant simulation if you fear you might either run out of memory/simulation time during the simulation.

 * The ``restart`` option controls if the simulation will be restarted from a previous checkpoint.
 Turn this parameter to ``false`` for the first checkpoint creation.
-The simulation will start from the last checkpoint and will finish at the provided time end (see `Simulation Control <https://lethe-cfd.github.io/lethe/parameters/cfd/simulation_control.html>`).
+The simulation will start from the last checkpoint when the parameter is set to ``true`` and will finish at the provided time end (see `Simulation Control <https://lethe-cfd.github.io/lethe/parameters/cfd/simulation_control.html>`).

 * The ``filename`` parameter fixes the prefix of all the checkpointing files.